zhiburt/tabled/README.md

 Since version `0.11` we no longer have special treatment for symbols which WILL break your terminal output such as `\t` and `\r`.
-So if your content might contain them you shall either handle it yourself, or call `tabled::settings::formatting::Charset::clean`.
+So if your content might contain them you shall either handle it yourself, or call `tabled::settings::formatting::Charset::clean` and `tabled::settings::formatting::Tabsize`.

 ### ANSI escape codes